ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of the image registry access secret.
 The image registry access secret is used to authenticate with a private registry when you download the container image.
 This value is optional.
 </dd>
 <dt>`-r`, `--retrylimit`</dt>
-<dd>The number of times to retry the job.
-A job is retried when it gives an exit code other than zero.
+<dd>The number of times to retry an array index of a run of this job before the job is marked as failed.
+An array index of a job is retried when it gives an exit code other than zero.
 This value is optional.
 The default value is <code>3</code>.
 </dd>
 </dl>